 Where to Find Autoflowering Cannabis Seeds

 It is relatively easy to buy autoflowering seeds online.
-There is an increasing number of reputable websites that sell autoflowering seeds.
-Alternatively, you can find them in a local dispensary, but purchasing the best autoflower seeds can be a challenge at first.
+There is an increasing number of reputable websites that sell them.
+Alternatively, you can find them in a local dispensary, but purchasing the best autoflower seeds is a challenge at first.

 When making the decision, ask yourself the following questions: